The DevOps culture and its advantages

 - Tools like Github, Gitlab, and Bitbucket are used to share your code, and therefore the history that goes with it.
 They are based on Git and it is possible to have the history of the code.
 It is also possible to work on it with several people at the same time.
 Historically Github has the monopoly but Gitlab is becoming more and more popular, thanks in particular to Gitlab CI which is efficient.

-Continuous integration/ continuous delivery
+Continuous integration/ continuous deployment

 Continuous integration (CI) is an essential component in an agile development environment and in DevOps culture.